Amrit-Acharya1/Event-Management-Api-Spring-Boot/README.md

 jwt.secret=your-256-bit-secret-key-here
 jwt.expiration=expiration time here
 ```
-- Or if you want to manage from utility class
+- Or if you want to manage from utility class do step no 3

 ### 3. Configure JWT Secret